guenchi/json/README.md

 > They return a new JSON-struct (a value for json-ref) with specified modify and has no side effect to old one.

+### 1.2.0 -> 2.0.0 Pacth update

+json-set, json-push and json-drop is rewrite as json-map-set, json-map-push, json-map-drop for convienient multi-operating in one time.

+*But their names remain the same: json-set, json-push and json-drop.*

+json-map has been deleted, its features move to json-set.

 ### Parse rules:

 ***string->json***